vivianneyee/Middle-School-Management-App/README.md

 - discuss the goals for this week (finish up more pages + push them, figure out realm + create/push the schema)
 - update projects board
 - update client with progress

+03-30-2023
+- discuss goals for sprint 4
+- update and add new tasks for current sprint
+- discuss sprint 3 (retrospective)

 ## Sprints
 #### Winter Semester 2023